Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 Starting at 14th level, whenever you cast an Enchantment spell that requires one or more targets to make a saving throw, you can expend 1 sorcery point per target to impose disadvantage on its saving throw.

 # Element of Surprise
-Starting at 18th level, whenever you end the invisibile condition early by casting a spell that deals damage, you can reroll one damage die and add the result to the total damage dealt.
+Starting at 18th level, whenever you end the invisibile condition early by casting a spell that deals damage, you can reroll up to three damage dice and add the result to the total damage dealt.